· 11 mins · Employee Motivation

 Hey team!

-We’re kicking off our mentorship program starting on [date].
+We’re kicking off our mentorship program starting on 2024.
 We want to take advantage of all the valuable knowledge we have across the team and give everyone the opportunity to learn and develop a wide range of skill sets, from marketing strategy to public speaking.

 What you can expect from the mentorship program: